mahdi-shafiei/tpu-recipes/inference/trillium/JetStream-Maxtext/Llama-4-Maverick-17B-128E/README.md

   --custom-nodepool-arguments="${NODE_POOL_ARGUMENTS}"
 ```

-You will also need to create a CPU Nodepool to do the checkpoint conversion like this
+You will also need to Create a CPU nodepool with a high memory machine to convert the checkpoint

 ```bash
   gcloud container node-pools create cpunodepool \